 If your levels are below 25 mEq/L, you may have a lack of chloride in your diet.
-It may also mean that you have been vomiting or had medical suctioning of your stomach contents, or that you have used diuretics in the past.
+It may also mean that you have been vomiting or had medical suctioning of your stomach contents.
+It may also mean that you have used diuretics in the past.

 If your levels are higher than 40 mEq/L, you may have:

-Higher levels of chloride may also be caused by recent use of diuretic medications.
+Higher levels of chloride may also be caused by recently taking diuretics.

 How is this test done?

 This test requires a urine sample.
 Different types of urine tests use different collection methods.
-Your doctor will tell you how to collect the sample for this test.
+Your healthcare provider will tell you how to collect the sample for this test.

 Does this test pose any risks?

 Taking diuretics or vomiting can affect your results.